tttiw/tttiw.github.io/blogs/code-templates/maths/truth-table.md

 SOFTWARE.
 """

-from js import input, get_current_lang
+from wCalc import input, get_current_lang

 OP_AND = '&'
 OP_OR = '|'